KKR beat Delhi to reach IPL final

 But Tripathi, who had not found the boundary from his first 10 deliveries, smashed it back past the bowler's head to end the game in the most dramatic fashion.

-In a calm post-match interview, Morgan said: "Six off two, the odds were probably in favour of the bowling side, but Rahul Tripathi has done superbly well for us."
+In a calm post-match interview, KKR skipper Morgan said: "Six off two, the odds were probably in favour of the bowling side, but Rahul Tripathi has done superbly well for us."

 The cricketing world, meanwhile, was much more animated in their reaction...